Press kit / materials for presentersFull bios & high resolution photos

 About José Gotera

 José Gotera began his musical training at the age of eight at St. Michael’s Choir School in Toronto, Ontario.
-He attended the University of Toronto while pursuing degrees in Human Biology and Music History.
+He attended the University of Toronto where he obtained degrees in Human Biology and Music History.
 He completed an MA in Early Music at Case Western Reserve University.
-During his studies at Case, he sang with the Early Music Singers and St. Paul’s Episcopal Choir.
-He has sung professionally with Toronto’s Tafelmusik and more recently with the Cleveland Orchestra Opera Chorus, Apollo’s Fire, Opera Cleveland and Quire Cleveland.
-He has sung solo roles with Cleveland Opera on Tour, Opera Circle, and the West Shore Chorale.
-In addition to teaching voice at Cleveland State University, José is also a music instructor at Hiram College where he teaches voice, directs opera/musical theater workshop and the Hiram men’s chorus.
-He sings with the Trinity Cathedral Chamber Singers in downtown Cleveland and is also a section leader and baritone soloist for the chancel choir at Plymouth Church in Shaker Heights.
+José has sung professionally in Canada with Toronto’s Tafelmusik.
+He has also sung with the Cleveland Orchestra Opera Chorus, Apollo’s Fire (2000-2010), Opera Cleveland (formerly Cleveland Opera, 2003-2009) and Quire Cleveland (2010-2018).
+He has sung solo roles with Cleveland Opera on Tour and Opera Circle.
+José taught voice, directed opera workshop and conducted the Hiram Men’s Chorus at Hiram College from 2005-2015; and he has been teaching voice and opera workshop at Cleveland State University since 2011.
+He is a cantor at The Cathedral of St. John the Evangelist.
+He has also sung at Plymouth Church, at South Euclid United Church of Christ and with the Trinity Cathedral Choir & Chamber Singers (2003-2018).
+José is very pleased to be collaborating with duo Mignarda for a third season.

 All site content - images, text, sound, PDF, & video - ©2003-2022 Mignarda & Mignarda Editions, all rights reserved.Web site by Donna Stewart, Eglantyne Design